The word “wildlife” conjures images of beings (life) that are aggressive (wild) when provoked or otherwise.

-the above causal structure is indeed true?
+if the above causal structure exists?

-Think how you may react within the systemic structure, so that you may control the outcome that you desire and yet, funnily enough, would not cost the system and can set into action, right away.
+Think of how you may react within the systemic structure, so that you may control the outcome that you desire and yet, funnily enough, would not cost the system and can be set into action, right away.

 Now, that is what is called real empowerment.